OrvilleChomer/pyramid2k/README.md

-# Remake of Pyramid 2000 Text Adventure Game
+# Pyramid 2000 Text Adventure Game
-# in HTML and JavaScript
+Remake of Pyramid 2000 Text Adventure Game  in HTML and JavaScript.